-This is to help you on how to do upholstery stain removal but be cautious because once color is removed it doesn’t come back.
-For Auckland Steam n Dry upholstery cleaning experts, please phone 0800 783-266, or email
+This will help you on how to do upholstery stain removal but be cautious because once color is removed it doesn’t come back.
+For Auckland Steam n Dry upholstery cleaning experts, please call us 0800 783-266 or drop as an email

 Red Wine – Try to act fast.
 Blot out the spilled wine with absorbent cloth.
 On persistent stains, blot/dash/spray mixture of soap detergent.
 Hydrogen peroxide on the stained area (2:2 ratio).
 Note: hydrogen peroxide is a reducer, so, can cause fading, so, use it carefully, therefore, sparingly.

 Juice or Mustard (and Other Organic Dyes) – Use the rinse and blot-rinse method on the stained area with vinegar to water mixture (1:3 ratio – 1 Tbsp vinegar, and, 3 Tbsp water).
 Furthermore, water based cleaner.

 Blood – Use the rinse blot rinse technique.
 With salt and water (mix 2 Tbsp table salt to 1 cup of water).
 With sturdy stains, apply water diluted hydrogen peroxide on the carpet upholstery stains.

 Butter – Apply dry solvent (commercially prepared for greasy stains) to a clean cloth, and, blot the spot.
 Use mixture of 1 Tbsp detergent with 1 cup of water.
 To finish off the stain.
 Then, finally, wash off both the solvent, and, mixture with damp cloth.
 Do not rub.
 Just blot everything out.